 There are many off-the-beaten places that will wow you in Spain, especially in the beautiful Andalucia region.
 You can either plan your road trip and have every minute of the day counted for or you can just go with the flow.

 What is your style?
 Our style is to have the accommodation booked and let everything else happen when we arrive at our destination.

 Perhaps you remember when actress Gwyneth Paltrow and Chef Mario Batali made a 13-part TV series back in 2008 called “Spain On the Road Again.”
 They made the trip to Spain with food writer Mark Bittman and actress Claudio Bassols and visited many places in Spain during their adventures.

-Since then, road-tripping around Spain is something we have always wanted to do.
+Since then, road-tripping around Spain has been something we have always wanted to do.
 Did you see the popular series?
 They had wild times driving convertibles, eating tapas, drinking, eating some more and exploring Spanish culture.